psu13/mutable-hakyll/posts/aieeek.md

 ### Part 2: They are Both Stupid, Mostly

-Whatever it is that the bots actually do, the humans who talk about them appear to mostly say stupid things.
+Whatever it is that the bots actually do, the humans who talk about them appear to say mostly stupid things.

 There are two positions on this spectrum and hardly any discussion in the middle of the two extremes.

 1. Actual "AI" has arrived.
 If you do certain things having to do with either code or language generation professionally you will soon be replaced with a machine.
-This is especially true if you mostly work with machines and not other people.
+This is especially true if you work with machines more than other people.

 or